ShadiMasarwa/FullStackRTL/replit.md

 # FullStackEDU - Hebrew Full-Stack Learning Platform

 ## Overview
 FullStackEDU is an educational web application for teaching Full-Stack development in Hebrew with RTL support.
 It offers 7 courses (HTML, CSS, Bootstrap, JavaScript, React, Node.js, MongoDB), structured into multi-page lessons with rich content and code examples.
-Key features include user authentication, progress tracking, interactive quizzes that gate lesson progression, and a certificate system upon course completion.
-The platform aims to provide a structured and engaging learning experience for Hebrew speakers.
+Key features include user authentication, progress tracking, interactive quizzes that gate lesson progression, and a certificate system upon course completion. **Code result windows display visual browser rendering output (actual HTML/CSS rendered as it appears in the browser), not text explanations.** The platform aims to provide a structured and engaging learning experience for Hebrew speakers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.